 What is cyclophosphamide?

-Cyclophosphamide (also called "cyclo", Cytoxan®, or CTX) is an anticancer medicine.
-It is given by mouth as a 25-mg tablet, a 50-mg tablet, or as a clear liquid.
+Cyclophosphamide (also called "cyclo", Cytoxan®) is an anticancer medicine.
+It is given by mouth as a 25-mg and 50-mg capsule, or as a clear liquid.
 It also can be given as a clear liquid into a vein (IV).

 Cyclophosphamide can pose a health hazard to caregivers.
 All caregivers should take safety precautions while giving this drug.
 For 48 hours after this drug is given, the patient’s body fluids can contain the drug.
 During that 48-hour period, caregivers should follow safety guidelines when handling the patient’s vomit, blood, urine, and bowel movements, including diapers.
 These guidelines include wearing gloves when cleaning up body fluids.
 For a complete list of safety precautions, see “Do you know… Protecting caregivers from drug hazards.”

 Possible side effects of cyclophosphamide